SunHao-0/healer/Readme.md

 ### Build Healer
 1. Clone or download healer.
+2. Build and install [tcc-0.9.27](https://github.com/TinyCC/tinycc) on host and target.
-2. Build healer with following commands:
+3. Build healer with following commands:
 ``` bash
 > cd healer
 > cargo build --release
 ```

-3. After build finished, following executable files should be available in `target/release` directory.
+After build finished, following executable files should be available in `target/release` directory.
 - *fuzzer* and *executor*, most important tools.
 - *fots*, compiler of FOTS.
-    - *kill*, current useful tool for stop fuzzer, don't use CTRL-C to terminate healer.
 - other tools, such as *gen*, *trans*...

 ## Fuzz